kwea123/python-ray-tracing-with-cuda-example/README.md

 The original cpp code takes around 4 hours to complete, while this python CUDA implementation takes less than 1 minute.

-NOTE: The code is not guaranteed to be fully optimized, but I intend to provide some insights on efficient python ray tracing implementation.
+**NOTE**: The code is not guaranteed to be fully optimized, but I intend to provide some insights on efficient python ray tracing implementation.

+**ATTENTION**: Currently it consumes ~28G of memory, so be aware if your PC doesn't have enough memory.
+You can decrease `SAMPLES_PER_RAY` to reduce memory consumption.

 ![test](test.png)